Autism Spectrum Disorders Treatment Market Size and Share

 Adults represented the fastest-growing cohort at 8.92% CAGR, even though pediatrics still holds 45.88% of revenue.
 Greater awareness and refined diagnostic criteria uncover cases in people aged 18+, while Medicaid prepares for rising service demand.
 Treatment protocols now integrate mood and attention comorbidity drugs, emphasizing holistic care.

-The Autism Spectrum Disorder market size attached to adult pharmacotherapy is expected to keep expanding as longitudinal studies show economic benefits from treating anxiety and ADHD in adulthood.
+The Autism Spectrum Disorder treatment market size attached to adult pharmacotherapy is expected to keep expanding as longitudinal studies show economic benefits from treating anxiety and ADHD in adulthood.
 Pharmaceutical marketers are reshaping outreach, using digital channels that resonate with self-advocating adult communities.

 Market Segment share